linux-system-roles/postfix/README.md

 overrides `postfix_backup`, so you must set this to `false` if you want to use `postfix_backup`.

+### postfix_manage_firewall

+Boolean flag allowing to configure firewall using the firewall role.
+Manage the smtp related ports, 25/tcp, 465/tcp, and 587/tcp.
+If the variable is set to `false`, the `postfix role` does not manage the firewall.
+Default to `false`.

+NOTE: `postfix_manage_firewall` is limited to *adding* ports.
+It cannot be used for *removing* ports.
+If you want to remove ports, you will need to use the firewall system role directly.

+NOTE: the firewall management is not supported on RHEL 6.

+### postfix_manage_selinux

+Boolean flag allowing to configure selinux using the selinux role.
+Assign `smtp_port_t` to the smtp related ports.
+If the variable is set to false, the `postfix role` does not manage the selinux

+NOTE: `postfix_manage_selinux` is limited to *adding* policy.
+It cannot be used for *removing* policy.
+If you want to remove policy, you will need to use the selinux system role directly.

 ## Limitations

 There is no way to remove configuration parameters.
 If you know all of the